HydroponicAdvice.comUpdated May 2026

 **NFT (Nutrient Film Technique)**

 The commercial standard for hydroponic strawberries.
 A thin film of nutrient solution flows continuously over roots in sloped channels.
-Strawberry roots love the constant oxygen exposure this provides.
+Strawberry roots love the constant oxygen exposure.

 The Nutriculture GT205 is an excellent entry point at around £86.
 It handles 4-6 strawberry plants easily.
 The commercial pedigree means reliability - this is scaled-down professional equipment.